 5. What was your first job like?

-Letter-writing prompts about your life today
+Prompts about your daily life

 1. What is your typical day like now?